An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Concluding remarks

 \section{Concluding remarks}

 The main goal of this paper is to introduce the key concepts of variational data assimilation to the numerical linear algebra community, using a unified framework with consistent terminology and notation to summarise a wide range of concepts and ideas.
 In particular, we have shown how variational data assimilation requires the solution of a sequence of large sparse linear least-squares problems with a specific structure.
 We have summarized the main points in the solution of those least-squares problems using preconditioned iterative methods applied to the normal equations and the augmented system formulation.
 The focus in VarDA, in particular for large-scale geophysical systems, is on the first few iterations of the iterative solver because the computational costs involved in each iteration and the possible time restrictions in practical applications mean that early stopping is typical.
 This is a major distinction compared to many other areas in which iterative solvers are run to convergence and means that preconditioning of the linear systems is essential to improve accuracy.
 We have presented an overview of the approaches to preconditioning that are employed when solving the linear systems arising in VarDA.
-In addition, we have provided a literature review that will be particularly useful to those in the numerical linear algebra community who are unfamiliar with the field of variational data assimilation but who are motivated to investigate and engage with some of the many remaining challenges that we highlight in Section~\ref{sec:Future challenges}.
+In addition, we have provided a literature review that will be particularly useful to those in the numerical linear algebra community who are unfamiliar with the field of variational data assimilation but who are motivated to investigate and engage with some of the many remaining challenges that we highlight in Section~\ref{sec:Future challenges}. \js{For more comprehensive treatments of data assimilation, we refer the interested reader to the books~\cite{asch2016data,Kalnay_2002,reich2015probabilistic}.}

+It is important to appreciate that for large scale problems implementing the methods discussed in this paper is extremely challenging.
+As a result, there is currently limited availability of software for testing new ideas.
+There have been some steps towards this with generic software packages being made available, including DAPPER: Data Assimilation with Python: a Package for Experimental Research \cite{Raanes2024}.
+This is aimed only at testing ideas on small models.
+Recent efforts within the operational weather forecasting community have focused on developing more accessible frameworks to simplify the implementation of numerical algorithms and strengthen collaboration with research institutions.
+Examples include OOPS (Object-Oriented Prediction System) and JEDI (Joint Effort for Data Assimilation Integration) \cite{tremolet2020joint}, both of which have publicly available versions.